mitchellfaulk/set-card-game-review/README.md

          that for each coordinate, either all of the numbers in that coordinate are the same or they are all different.

-2. The python code includes several functions.
-Here are some listed according to
-   significance:
+2. The main function of the file is the function

-   a. play_multiple_games(num_games=1000, selection_method='random_choice')
+   play_multiple_games(num_games=1000, selection_method='random_choice')

-      This function takes two input parameters num_games and selection_method.
+   This function takes two input parameters of num_games and selection_method.

       The parameter num_games is the number of total games to be simulated, and its default value is 1000.